joseasoler/tradergen/README.md

 * Uncommon orbital traders are very specialized and carry rare wares.
 * Customizable amount of silver for orbital traders.

-## Contributions

-This project encourages community involvement and contributions.
-Check the [CONTRIBUTING](CONTRIBUTING.md) file for details.
-Existing contributors can be checked in the [contributors list](https://gitlab.com/joseasoler/tradergen/-/graphs/main).

 ## Mod support

 TraderGen should support all mods out of the box; please submit a [bug report](CONTRIBUTING.md) if you find any issues.